knight666/utf8rewind/README.md

 	make BUILDTYPE=Release

+The generated Makefile does not contain a "clean" target.
+In order to do a full rebuild, you must delete the files in the "output" directory manually.

-### Building on Mac OS X using Xcode ###
+### Building on Mac OS X with XCode ###

 Building on Mac OS X is currently untested.
 Please let us know if you can help us in this regard.

 Open a command window at the project's root.

-Execute the following to generate a solution:
+Use GYP to generate a solution:

-	tools\gyp\gyp --depth --format=xcode utf8rewind.gyp
+	tools\gyp\gyp --depth utf8rewind.gyp

-Open the solution in Xcode and you can build the library and tests.
+Open the solution in XCode and you can build the library and tests.

-### Using the source directly ###

-Copy 'include/utf8rewind/utf8rewind.h' and 'source/utf8rewind.c' directly into your existing solution.
-Make sure you specify that the source file should be compiled as C code (`/TC` in Visual Studio).
-Include the header from your source and start using it.

 ### Running the tests ###

 After generating a solution, build and run the "tests-rewind" project.
-Verify that all tests pass on your system before continuing.
+Verify that all tests pass on your system configuration before continuing.

 ## Helping out ##

 As a user, you can help the project in a number of ways, in order of difficulty:

-* **Use it** - Designers of a public interface often have very different ideas about usability than those actually using it.
-By using the library, you are helping the project spread and could potentially improve it by us taking your project into consideration when we design the API.
+* **Use it** - By using the library, you are helping the project spread.
+It is very important to us to have the project be used by as many different projects as possible.
+This will allow us to create better public interfaces.

-* **Spread the word** - If you find `utf8rewind` useful, recommend it to your friends and coworkers.
+* **Spread the word** - If you find `utf8rewind` useful, recommend it to your friends or coworkers.

 * **Complain** - No library is perfect and `utf8rewind` is no exception.
 If you find a fault but lack the means (time, resources, etc.) to fix it, sending complaints to the proper channels can help the project out a lot.